-525 INTRO TO MODERN GREEK/ITALIAN LANGUAGE AND CULTURE 5 cred
+525 INTRO TO MODERN GREEK/ITALIAN LANGUAGE AND CULTURE

 Students will be exposed to basic conversational language, grammar, and vocabulary in Modern Greek and Italian.
 They will engage their communication and collaboration skills, as well as their technology skills, working together on research projects on mythological figures, famous wars, the foundation of democracy in Greece, and the extensive history and culture of both Greece and Italy.
 Global cultural awareness will be highlighted through rich, authentic artifacts from both countries.
+This course is only available to seniors unless approved by the teacher, guidance counselor and/or principal.